gmpassos/dart_bump/README.md

 # Bump a project in another directory
 dart_bump /path/to/project

-# Bump with an explicit OpenAI API key
+# Bump version using an explicit OpenAI API key for CHANGELOG generation
 dart_bump --api-key YOUR_API_KEY

 # Bump a project in another directory, update an extra file,